SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - …the paint marks (in Impressionist paintings, ed.) placed apparently without order… …and which suddenly became magnificently ordered if one knew how to make the right distance… … to communicate a deep, sun-drenched image of a stream, landscape or face… …My eyes were popping out of my head.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
+* Dali’s quote on viewing great Impressionist paintings: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
 W. H. Allen, London 1976, p.
-42 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+42

 - I am capable of projecting myself into my little inner cinema… …I free myself through a secret exit from the attempts to encircle my soul.